GenKRU

 GenKRU was a concert tour by Malaysian boy band, KRU.
 The concert, organised by Icon Entertainment, was held at the Axiata Arena in Bukit Jalil, Kuala Lumpur for two weeks and four nights from 3 to 11 May 2025, while the last leg of the tour was held at The Star Performing Arts Centre in Singapore on 26 June.
 It is their first live performances in seven years since Konsert Gergasi KRU25 (2018).
 The set list featured songs taken from KRU's discography as well as songs from other artists.
 It received positive feedback and reviews from concert reviewers and critics who praised KRU's vocals and overall showmanship.
+A follow-up concert, GenKRU the Finale: One More Time was held on 22 November at the Bukit Jalil National Hockey Stadium.